Wholesale inflation remained cool last month in latest sign that price pressures are slowing

 WASHINGTON (AP) — Wholesale prices in the United States were unchanged last month in another sign that inflation is returning to something close to normal after years of pressuring America’s households in the wake of COVID-19.

+Excluding food and energy prices, which tend to fluctuate from month to month, so-called core wholesale prices rose 0.2% from August and 2.8% from a year earlier, up from the previous month’s 2.6% increase.

-The wholesale price of services rose modestly but was offset by a drop in the price of goods.
+The wholesale prices of services rose modestly but were offset by a drop in the price of goods, including a 5.6% August-to-September decline in the wholesale price of gasoline.

-The wholesale inflation data arrives one day after the government said consumer prices rose just 2.4% in September from 12 months earlier — the smallest year-over-year rise since February 2021.
+The wholesale inflation data arrived one day after the government said consumer prices rose just 2.4% in September from 12 months earlier — the mildest year-over-year rise since February 2021.
 That was barely above the Federal Reserve’s 2% target and far below inflation’s four-decade high of 9.1% in mid-2022.
-Still, with the presidential election less than a month away, many Americans remain unhappy with consumer prices, which remain well above where they were before the inflationary surge began in the spring of 2021.
+Still, with the presidential election less than a month away, many Americans remain unhappy with consumer prices, which remain well above where they were before the inflationary surge began in 2021.

 The steady easing of inflation might be diminishing former President Donald Trump’s political advantage on the economy.
 In some surveys, Vice President Kamala Harris has pulled even with Trump on the issue of who would best handle the economy.
 Yet most voters still give the economy relatively poor marks, mostly because of the cumulative price increases of the past three years.